Frequently Asked Questions

 - Current platform partners seeking to bring new data sets to their platforms

-- Current platform partners seeking to add existing data sets to the ADWB
+- Current platform partners seeking to add existing data sets to the AD Workbench

-- Researchers and organizations seeking to add new data to the ADWB
+- Researchers and organizations seeking to add new data to the AD Workbench

-- Researchers and organizations seeking to integrate additional platforms to the ADDI and ADWB
+- Researchers and organizations seeking to integrate additional platforms to the ADDI and AD Workbench

 - Opportunities to enhance or fill gaps in data sets including enabling broader demographically representative datasets

-- Data-science projects that use and highlight the capabilities of the ADWB
+- Data-science projects that use and highlight the capabilities of the AD Workbench

 - Data Use Agreement templates to ease access for new contributors

-The Alzheimer’s Disease Workbench (ADWB) is an open, inclusive, global, and easy-to-use set of tools that make it possible for AD researchers around the world to share data and resources.
+The AD Workbench is an open, inclusive, global, and easy-to-use set of tools that make it possible for AD researchers around the world to share data and resources.

 Any qualified researcher or data scientist can click here to explore the AD Workbench.
 Additional permissions may be required to access some of the datasets within the AD Workbench and to access a workspace.